GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

         }
     }

-Add the next line to _grails-app/conf/logback.groovy_
+Add the next line to `grails-app/conf/logback.groovy`:

     logger 'demo', INFO, ['STDOUT'], false

-to log _INFO_ statements of classes under package _demo_ to _STDOUT_ appender with additivity _false_
+to log `INFO` statements of classes under package `demo` to `STDOUT` appender with additivity `false`.

-If you redeploy the app to App Engine and access the _/legal_ end point, you will see the logging statements in Log Viewer.
+If you redeploy the app to App Engine and access the `/legal` end point, you will see the logging statements in Log Viewer.

-Check [Writing Application Logs](https://cloud.google.com/appengine/docs/flexible/java/writing-application-logs) documentation to read more about logs in the Flexible Environment.
+Check the [Writing Application Logs](https://cloud.google.com/appengine/docs/flexible/java/writing-application-logs) documentation to read more about logs in the flexible environment.

-_Write your application logs using stdout for output and stderr for errors.
-Note that this does not provide log levels that you can use for filtering in the Logs Viewer; however, the Logs Viewer does provide other filtering, such as text, timestamp, etc._
+Write your application logs using stdout for output and stderr for errors.
+Note that this does not provide log levels that you can use for filtering in the Logs Viewer; however, the Logs Viewer does provide other filtering, such as text, timestamp, etc.

 ## Cleaning up